In this post, we will discuss the theory behind Mask R-CNN and how to use the pre-trained Mask R-CNN model in PyTorch.

 3. Faster R-CNN vs. Mask R-CNN performance

-We know the Mask R-CNN is computationally more expensive than Faster R-CNN because Mask R-CNN is based on Faster R-CNN, and it does the extra work for generating the mask.
+We know the Mask R-CNN is computationally more expensive than Faster R-CNN because Mask R-CNN is based on Faster R-CNN, and it does the extra work needed for generating the mask.

-How much more expensive?
+How much more expensive is this model?
 Let’s find out.

 3.1 Comparing the inference time of model in CPU & GPU